Shaitani Ilaaka

-Shaitani Ilaaka (Devil's Domain) is a 1990 Hindi horror film directed by Kiran Ramsay and presented by the Ramsay brothers.
+Shaitani Ilaaka (Satan's Domain) is a 1990 Hindi horror film directed by Kiran Ramsay and presented by the Ramsay brothers.
 This movie was released on 13 April 1990.

 Plot

-A grotesque brougham stops in a dark forest and its cowled driver, Lalbai the sorceress, beckons to the bewitched passenger, a newlywed bride.
+A grotesque brougham stops in a dark forest, and its cowled driver, Lalbai the sorceress, beckons to the bewitched passenger, a newlywed bride.
 Lalbai leads the bride to the Shaitani Ilaaka (devil's domain), where she is roused from her spell.
 The bride is sacrificed, screaming and kicking, at the altar of her aka Shaitan, an ancient and fearsome demon.
-Years ago, he roamed free and indiscriminately terrorized the local townsfolk.
+Years ago, he roamed free and indiscriminately terrorized the local townspeople.
 But he was ultimately defeated, reduced to a formless soul, and held, by a magic charm, to remain imprisoned forever within the Shaitani Ilaaka.
 Lalbai brings him a fresh bride every Amavasya night.
-Shaitan consumes the blood of this bride, and grows stronger with each offering, until he can break the charm, restore all his evil powers and ravage the world again.
+Shaitan consumes the blood of this bride and grows stronger with each offering, until he can break the charm, restore all his evil powers, and ravage the world again.